AthLEAD Advantage Sports League (AASL)

 The league not only cares for students’ physical well-being but aims to make better scholars by improving their academic performance.
-With the support of the head coaches, athletic directors, and school administrators, students are required to have a 2.5+ GPA as well as good conduct in order to participate in SDCALi
+With the support of the head coaches, athletic directors, and school administrators, students are required to have a 2.5+ GPA as well as good conduct in order to participate in AASL.

 AthLEAD Advantage emphasizes the importance of: